Demo: Repackage Silent Installations Using Wrapping

 You need to test the generated MSI package before you can deploy it across a network to make sure it works as expected.
 Follow the testing recommendations provided in the MSI Packages Testing and Troubleshooting chapter.

-If you use the trial version of EMCO MSI Package Builder, the generated MSI has the trial limitations, i.e. it can be deployed during 30 days only, and its entry displayed in Windows Programs and Features after the installation bears the trial mark.
+If you use the trial version of EMCO MSI Package Builder, the generated MSI has trial limitations, i.e. it can be deployed during 30 days only, and its entry displayed in Windows Programs and Features includes the trial mark after the installation.

 Using wrapping, you can also create an MSI package that deploys multiple installations.
 The wrapped package may include both EXE and MSI installations, the only requirement for wrapping being the ability to support silent deployment.